 Well this is my confession and my deep secrets that I have been buried long time ago.

-It wouldn’t’ be right to say that a person is a combination of just one or two factors.
+It would not be right to say that a person is a combination of just one or two factors.
 I think there are many more, and some of them are unidentified.
-My second confession is that I’m autistic in a mild level, which means unlike other normal people out there, I have a trouble in socializing and communicating with people in a deeper level.
-I don’t really understand a signal or confusing implication that people give me, and I don’t always get the joke that my friend tell me.
-This doesn’t mean that I can’t comprehend and understand what people are saying, but it means that to some levels, I’m not able to relate it to the same level as what people do.
+My second confession is that I am autistic in a mild level, which means unlike other normal people out there, I have a trouble in socializing and communicating with people in a deeper level.
+I do not really understand a signal or confusing implication that people give me, and I do not always get the joke that my friends tell me about.
+This does not mean that I cannot comprehend and understand what people are saying, but it means that to some levels, I am not able to relate to the same level as what other people do.
 I prefer things to be straightforward especially when it comes to emotions and the feelings.

 My third confession is that I have trust issue.
-I have a big trust issue.
+I have a serious trust issue.
 I struggle so hard to be able to open and believe people.
 I would randomly go and give people I want to interact with in a deeper level a set of test, and if they past the test, I assume that I can be able to open up to them little by little.
-But, I don’t think my way of doing this is logical and rational because how can you validate a human being’s trustworthiness by just a set of questions?
-What if they didn’t answer to me accurately?
-How can I know if they were honest of what they are telling?
-Even after a while of testing many people, I didn’t seem to be so satisfied with that, and still wasn’t being able to trust people as I think I would.
-I didn’t mean to harm or hurt people’spride, but my past experience has shaped me to be this fearful.
-However, I know I can’t use this as an excuse and continue to hurt people’s pride with my testing things.
+However, I do not think my way of doing this is logical and rational because how can you validate a human being’s trustworthiness by just a set of questions?
+What if they did not answer to me accurately?
+How could I know if they were honest of what they are telling?
+Even after a while of testing many people, I did not seem to be so satisfied with that and still was not being able to trust people as I think I would.
+I did not mean to harm or hurt people’s pride, but my past experiences have shaped me to be this fearful.
+However, I know I cannot use this as an excuse and continue to hurt people’s pride with my testing things.
 I decided to stop because this test probably has pushed many people away from me too.